 For safety’s sake, if any of the above signs are noted, then this roof area should not be approached as there is a danger of the roof sheet giving way under loading.
 The only options for treating this defect is either re-sheeting or removal and replacement of the bottom edge of the profile metal sheeting.

 When approaching this type of work, it is important to clarify the objectives.
 Is the client wanting a protective treatment for the cut end corrosion – if so, use a system that doesn’t seal the joints.
 If the client is expecting a full waterproofing treatment, then the potential issue above needs to be referred to.

 Roof Cladding Repairs and Refurbishment Solutions

-Tor Coatings have a fantastic product for treating cut edge corrosion – Tor EdgeProtect™ System:
+Tor Coatings have some fantastic products for treating cut edge corrosion with their Unicover EdgeProtect™ System:

 - Tackling cut edge corrosion